Culture, Arts & Media

 That is part of what makes it useful.

 Because it is easy to overlook, the month reveals how public memory actually works in the United States.
-Groups do not simply get remembered because their contributions are obvious.
-They get remembered because someone organizes, Congress acts, presidents proclaim, libraries and museums build programs, and communities keep insisting that the story belongs in the national calendar.
+Groups are not remembered because their contributions are obvious.
+They are remembered because someone organizes, Congress acts, presidents proclaim, libraries and museums build programs, and communities keep insisting that the story belongs in the national calendar.

 The observance started as a week, not a month